jclouds/legacy-jclouds/documentation/quickstart/openstack.markdown

 `Note: This page is a work in progress and will be updated often.
 Check back later if something is missing.`

-1. Install !OpenStack, or get access to a running instance
+1. Install OpenStack, or get access to a running instance
   * [Compute(nova)](http://www.openstack.org/projects/compute/latest-release/).
 At least Cactus release with OpenStack API v1.1 is required.
 2. Get credentials for the OpenStack API
   * You will require a Username and API Key to use the OpenStack API.